andrewhao/beautiful-systems-with-phoenix-contexts-talk/slides.md

 ???

-Imagine a User -> Vehicle -> InspectionScore
+Imagine a User -> Vehicle -> Inspectionrating

 ---